- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 "We've learned from personal electronics that consumers aren't always looking for devices that do more, they just want it done better," said Nakamura.
 "People rarely read the directions for their smartphone because they know intuitively how to operate them.
 We believe vehicles should behave the same way – it's a new and better way to travel."

-Available audio systems include an advanced Bose® design with 11 speakers (including dual subwoofers), HD Radio® and SiriusXM Satellite Radio (SiriusXM subscription required, sold separately).
-Also offered are NissanConnectSM with Navigation and Mobile Apps.
+Available audio systems include an advanced Bose® design with 11 speakers (including dual subwoofers), HD Radio® and SiriusXM® Satellite Radio (SiriusXM subscription required, sold separately).
+Also offered is NissanConnectSM with Navigation and Mobile Apps.

 Other interior features include standard Dual-Zone Automatic Temperature Control and Nissan Intelligent Key® with Push Button Ignition, along with available leather-appointed seating, heated steering wheel, steering wheel position memory, driver's seat and outside mirror memory, power folding rear seats and Remote Engine Start with Intelligent Climate Control.